mathworks/Petalinux/mw_kria_kr260/README.md

 	petalinux-create -t project -s <path_to_downloaded_bsp>
 	```

 	After this a new project with default name *xilinx-kr260-starterkit-v2023.1* is created.
 You can also create the project with specific name in specific directory by providing extra arguments to the above command.
-For more information, see [AMD Technical documentation](https://docs.amd.com/r/2023.1-English/ug1144-petalinux-tools-reference-guide/Creating-a-Project-from-a-BSP).
+For more information, see [Creating a Project from a BSP](https://docs.amd.com/r/2023.1-English/ug1144-petalinux-tools-reference-guide/Creating-a-Project-from-a-BSP).

 3. Clone the meta-mathworks layer using the below command and place it under *xilinx-kr260-starterkit-2023.1/project-spec* folder.